 To register, purchase or make a post card and CLEARLY write this info on it:

 Distance class (35 mile Sippy Cup or 75 Mile Burleigh County Cup)

 1451 Omaha Drive

 Bismarck, N.D.
 58504

-Simple as that.
-The event is free to all participants, thanks to our awesome sponsors (we'll be covering that great group of folks in a separate post in a few days).
-Then show up at Eagles park (just north of Bismarck, N.D. on 1804 see map) on Saturday May 9th for the fun.
+The event is free to all participants thanks to our awesome sponsors.
+Show up at Eagles Park (just north of Bismarck, N.D. on 1804 see map) on Saturday May 20 for the ride.
 Exact time of start will depend on the temperature.
-We like to start early as possible, but if we feel it will compromise the rider's experience we start a little later.
-We determine the start time a week or two out and go by current forecasts.
-We will email all individuals registered to confirm you are registered.
+We like to start early as possible but if we feel it will compromise the rider's experience we will start a little later.
+We determine the start time a week or two out and go by local weather forecasts.
+We will email everyone to confirm you are registered.
 This email will come out after all registrations are accounted for.
-Don't stress getting in, if you sent your card in you'll be fine.
-This year we again have the Eagles park campground for the entire weekend, and everyone is welcome to stay there (free of charge) on Friday night before the race and also Saturday night following.
-Saturday night people tend to camp out and have a good time around the campfires, and we encourage this.
-We will have a postride meal and post ride beer available for the 21+.
+Don't stress getting in, if you sent your card in by the due date you'll be fine.
+It may also be worth checking back here close to May 20 and following us on Facebook for any updates.
+This year we again have the Eagles park campground for the entire weekend, and everyone is welcome to stay there free of charge on Friday before the race and also Saturday night following.
+We will have a post ride meal for all participants and post ride beer available for the 21+.

 A few things to make sure you have for race day:

-1 - Properly calibrated cycling computer - This is a mapped out route, and you will want this to determine the distance in between turns.
+1 - Properly calibrated cycling computer or GPS.
+This is a mapped out route and you will want this to determine the distance in between turns.
 Sure you can try to follow the pack, but some roads are double backed on and looking for tire tracks may result in your getting lost.
 Have a cycling computer on your bike and ready to go.

 That's all for now.
 Email any and all questions you have to firstname.lastname@example.org